magate/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 pressure altitude limit is relative to sea level (AMSL stands for "above mean sea level").

-If both of these parameters are set then the AFS system fill monitor pressure altitude and will initiate a termination if the pressure altitude rises above the :ref:`AFS_AMSL_LIMIT<AFS_AMSL_LIMIT>`.
+If both of these parameters are set then the AFS system will monitor pressure altitude and will initiate a termination if the pressure altitude rises above the :ref:`AFS_AMSL_LIMIT<AFS_AMSL_LIMIT>`.